EthanGilles/nvim/README.md

 | <kbd>TAB</kbd>                                | Highlight the next session in the list |
 | <kbd>SHIFT</kbd>+<kbd>TAB</kbd>               | Highlight the previous session in the list |

-### Catppuccin
+### Primeppuccin

-[Catppuccin](https://github.com/catppuccin/nvim) is the theme being used.
+[Primeppuccin](https://github.com/DanWlker/primeppuccin) is the theme being used.
 There is some configuration that goes into the theme, like choosing whether you want the background to be transparent or not.
 I have also turned on integrations for other plugins being used in the configuration.
 The main reason I like using Catppuccin is because they have a theme for everything.
 I can have the same theme for my Terminal Emulator, NeoVim, and my PDF viewer,